heptarch/heptarch.github.io/drafts/demon.md

 radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but some instinct arrests her; she checks the readings again, compares it to yesterday's, and notes a small discrepancy, a few seconds in the Holborn colloidal interferometer.
+She is about to start the Holborn cleaning cycle, but some instinct arrests her; she checks the readings again, compares it to yesterday's, and notes a small discrepancy in the Holborn colloidal interferometer.
+Before she blows the dust out, she needs to check there are no dead rats in the despatch tubes.

 <p align="center">
   ⁂